How to Propagate a Jade Plant

 How to Propagate the Jade Plant from Stem Cuttings

 Using stem cuttings for Jade plant propagation is probably the easiest method available.
+Stem cuttings can be any size, from small to quite large.

 This means that any branch that breaks from a healthy plant can be used as well as clippings from pruning your jade plant.
+Here’s how to propagate the Jade Plant from stem cuttings properly:

-1. Taking a Stem Cutting for Propagation
+1. Take a Stem Cut for Propagation

 • Select a healthy branch on a Jade plant for stem cutting.